SummerApollo/hello-world/README.md

 # hello-world
 Just a Repository

 I am new to this platform.
-I am intrested in learning python.
+I am intrested in learning python